collinbarrett/FilterLists/.github/README.md

 To suggest a new list or update the information of an existing list, create a PR against [data](https://github.com/collinbarrett/FilterLists/tree/master/data) or open a new [Issue](https://github.com/collinbarrett/FilterLists/issues).
 Provide all of the information in the Properties section below that is available.

-## Development Notice (Updated January 27, 2018)
+## Development Notice (Updated February 12, 2018)
 FilterLists improvements are slow and tend to be in spurts.
 I care about this project as both a resource for the community and a learning tool for me.
 However, my day job comes first which often results in little to no work on the project at times.
 I happily welcome anyone that wants to contribute.

-The immediate projects are converting the data to an actual web application (rather than Google Sheets & WordPress), and then exposing the data via a .Net Core REST API.
+The immediate projects are converting the data to an actual web application (rather than Google Sheets & WordPress), and then exposing the data via a .Net Core REST API driving a first-party ReactJS UI.

 ### Help Wanted

 - Updating the [data](https://github.com/collinbarrett/FilterLists/tree/master/data)
 - Building the new API-driven front-end ([FilterLists.Web](https://github.com/collinbarrett/FilterLists/tree/master/src/FilterLists.Web)).
-The current early direction is [ReactJS](https://reactjs.org/) with [ANT](https://ant.design/) controls.
+The current direction is a [ReactJS](https://reactjs.org/) API-driven UI with (possibly) [ANT](https://ant.design/) controls.
 I am not a front-end developer, so I would happily welcome any assistance.

 ## Properties
 *Asterisks indicate a foreign key relationship.